6 Steps to Building A Website for Your Small Business

 A web host is a service that leases storage space on its servers.
 Web servers have software specific for connecting or broadcasting websites to the internet.
-You will need a web host to make your website available on the internet.
-The amount of storage space and bandwidth required will determine the service's cost.
+You will need a web host to make your website available online.
+The storage space and bandwidth required will determine the service's cost.

 As suggested above, a site with a shopping cart will be more data-driven than one primarily used for blogging.
 Therefore, the shopping cart will use more bandwidth than the blog.

 While storage and bandwidth are factors to consider when selecting a web host, your web builder will be another factor.

 In its article, “10 Best Website Builders for Small Business: Compared for 2022,” WebsiteBuilderExpert recommends these five web builders for small businesses:

 - Squarespace– Best for building your brand.